 Applications must meet the basic eligibility criteria.
 Final decisions regarding eligibility and compliance will be made by the Office of Energy Efficiency and Renewable Energy (EERE).

 Applications will be reviewed by subject-matter scientists and engineers from universities, national laboratories, and industry.
 Each application will be reviewed independently by several reviewers.
 Applications will be evaluated based on the established merit review criteria below.
-For each criterion, reviewers will provide both a numerical score based on an established rating scale and a narrative response.
+For each criterion, reviewers will provide both a numerical score of 1-5 based on an established rating scale and a narrative response.
 Ratings will be obtained by averaging the weighted scores.
 The ratings and narrative responses will be reviewed by EERE staff in order to decide which applicants will be offered EERE Postdoctoral Research Awards.

 Merit Review Criteria

 • Academic record: Do the courses taken by the applicant, course grades, publications, and/or awards reflect excellent academic performance?
 Has the applicant been awarded other Fellowship(s) (e.g., National Science Foundation Graduate Research Fellowship, AAAS Science and Technology Policy Fellowship, McArthur Foundation Fellowship, Hertz Foundation Applied Science Fellowship) in recognition of his/her academic performance?

 • Research record: Is the applicant's research record outstanding?

 • Do the letters of recommendation support that the applicant is an exceptional candidate and has potential for success in research?

 - Scientific and/or Technical Merit of Proposed Core Research Project (Scale 1-5)

 • Is the 80% core research plan relevant to the EERE topic to which the applicant is applying and does it demonstrate potential for meaningful contributions to the forefront of the field?